JvanKatwijk/qt-dab/README.md

  * *It is much easier to add features to reliable software, than it is to add reliability to featureful software.*

+And indeed, it continuously shows that it is fairly easy to add new features.

 Of course, as for previous versions, for *Qt-DAB-6.X* some predefined versions are available.
-For Windows  three installers are maintained, and a Linux x64 AppImage is available.
+For Windows  three installers are maintained, and for Linux an x64 AppImage is available.